Assault-Style Firearms Compensation Program (ASFCP)

 Frequently Asked Questions

+The federal compensation program is now closed.
 While Peel Regional Police accepts surrendered firearms all-year round, we do not provide compensation for surrendered weapons, including under the Assault-Style Firearms Compensation Program (ASFCP).

 Prior to March 31, the federal government will be providing compensation for firearms declared through the federal government’s portal.